 Reclaiming Memories Through Music: Revisiting Elisapie's 'Inuktitut' - The JUNO Awards

-When you first listen to Elisapie’s album Inuktitut you may be surprised to recognize the familiar strains of “Dreams” by Fleetwood Mac or the iconic riffs of Metallic’s “The Unforgiven.”
-Breathing new life into notable pop and rock classics, Contemporary Indigenous Artist of the Year winner Elisapie beautifully translates ten iconic songs from the 1960s to 1990s into her mother tongue, the thousand-year-old Inuit language, Inuktitut.
+When you first listen to Elisapie’s JUNO-winning album Inuktitut you may be surprised to recognize the familiar strains of “Dreams” by Fleetwood Mac or the iconic riffs of Metallic’s “The Unforgiven.”
+Breathing new life into notable pop and rock classics, Elisapie beautifully translates ten iconic songs from the 1960s to 1990s into her mother tongue, the thousand-year-old Inuit language, Inuktitut.

-More than just a collection of covers, Inuktitut is described by Elisapie as an emotional autobiography with each song representing a deeply personal memory or story from her youth.
-On Inuktitut, Led Zeppelin’s “Going to California” transforms into a tribute to her uncle during the residential school era while “Taimangalimaaq (Time After Time)” is associated with memories of her aunt Alasie and cousin Susie.
+More than a collection of covers, Inuktitut is what Elisapie calls an “emotional autobiography,” with each track tied to a specific memory or person.
+Led Zeppelin’s “Going to California,” for instance, becomes a tribute to her uncle and the pain of the residential school era, while “Taimangalimaaq (Time After Time)” carries the memories of her aunt Alasie and cousin Susie.

 A true labour of love, Elisapie was careful to only cover songs that elicited a strong emotional response within her.
 While listening to Pink Floyd’s “Wish You Were Here” she recalls being brought to tears realizing, “[for me] this song was really about young kids trying to deal with the loss of a cousin who committed suicide, so this was a song we put on often,” she told CBC’s Q with Tom Power.
 “I started feeling those emotions again and I felt like they’ve been stuck in my body for so long I didn’t even know they were still there.”